-To receive credit and benefit from the class, students must arrive to each session on time, be fully prepared, and participate in the activities designated for the class by the instructor.
-Student hours are recorded by students signing in and out.
-If a student fails to sign in, they will not receive credit hours for that day.
-Students are awarded hours for time actively engaged in theory and competency skills.
-NO one is to sign you in or out.
+To receive hours and benefit from the class:

+- a.
+Students must arrive to each class on time - b.
+Be fully prepared, and participate in the activities designated for the class by the instructor - c.
+Student hours are recorded by the instructor and/or students sign in-and-out. - d.
+If a student fails to sign in, they will not receive credit hours for that class. - e.
+Students are awarded hours for time actively engaged in theory and competency skills. - f.
+NO student is to sign in-and-out for another student. - g.
 Any student found signing in or signing out for another student will receive a written warning.
-Two (2) written warnings of this rule could result in dismissal from the program.
-Attendance records are legal documents and any false information provided can be cause for legal action.
-Attendance will also be taken at the end of each session.
+Two (2) written warnings of this rule could result in termination from the program.
+Attendance records are legal documents and any false information provided can be cause for legal action. - h.
+Attendance may also be taken at the end of each class.

-All students are required to leave the building at time of dismissal unless prior arrangements have been made with the Adult Ed Coordinator and/or building supervisor.
+All students are required to leave the building at time of dismissal, unless prior arrangements have been made with the Adult Education Coordinator and/or building supervisor.